-(1) Amounts shown under "Severance Pay" in the case of involuntary termination without cause are calculated under the terms of the 2017 Severance Plan.
-We assumed that 100 percent of the target annual bonus was paid.

-- (2) Amounts shown under "Severance Pay" in the case of termination following a change in control are calculated under the officer's change in control agreement. - (3) In calculating the amounts shown under "Equity Awards with Accelerated Vesting", we assumed (i) the continuation of the Company's dividend at the rate in effect on September 30, 2021; and (ii) performance at the greater of actual through September 30, 2021 and target levels with respect to performance units. - (4) Amounts shown under "Nonqualified Retirement Benefits" are in addition to amounts shown in the Pension Benefits Table Fiscal 2021 and the Nonqualified Deferred Compensation Table Fiscal 2021. - (5) Amounts shown under "Welfare and Other Benefits" include estimated payments for (i) medical and dental insurance premiums, (ii) outplacement services and (iii) tax preparation services.
+- (1) Amounts shown under "Severance Pay" in the case of involuntary termination without cause are calculated under the terms of the 2021 Severance Plan.
+We assumed that 100% of the target annual bonus was paid. - (2) Amounts shown under "Severance Pay" in the case of termination following a change in control are calculated under the officer's change in control agreement. - (3) In calculating the amounts shown under "Equity Awards with Accelerated Vesting", we assumed (i) the continuation of the Company's dividend at the rate in effect on September 30, 2022; and (ii) performance at the greater of actual through September 30, 2022 and target levels with respect to performance units. - (4) Amounts shown under "Nonqualified Retirement Benefits" are in addition to amounts shown in the Pension Benefits Table Fiscal 2022 and the Nonqualified Deferred Compensation Table Fiscal 2022.
+Mr. Beard participates in the UGI SERP and the UGI Pension Plan, each a defined benefit plan, while Messrs.
+Perreault and Jastrzebski and Mses.
+Gaudiosi and Zagorski participate in the 2009 SERP, a defined contribution plan. - (5) Amounts shown under "Welfare and Other Benefits" include estimated payments for (i) medical and dental insurance premiums, (ii) outplacement services and (iii) tax preparation services.